 KDI’s pioneering approach to design and community development has been recognized by The Rockefeller Foundation, UN Habitat, The Atlantic Renewal Project, Ashoka Changemakers, American Express, Annenberg Alchemy, and Smithsonian Institute, among others.

 KDI projects include Kibera Public Space Project (Kibera, Nairobi, Knenya, 2006 - ongoing), ECV Public Space Network (Coachella Valley, Califorinia, USA, 2011 - ongoing), World Bank Group handbook for Gender-Inclusive Urban Planning and Design (D.C. and Los Angeles, USA, 2019 - 2020), Gendered Spaces (La Favorita, Mendoza, Argentina, 2018), KDI-KEFRI Carpentry Academy (Kibera, Nairobi, Kenya, 2016 - ongoing).

 As part of the Baumer Conversations Series, KDI will engage with Knowlton faculty on their community-focused work on Wednesday, February 3 at 5:30 pm.
 The discussion will be broadcast live to the public on the Knowlton School’s YouTube channel.

-For more than a decade, the Glimcher Distinguished Visiting Professorship is held each year by an internationally acclaimed practitioner in the field of landscape architecture.
+The Glimcher Distinguished Visiting Professorship is held each year by an internationally acclaimed practitioner in the field of landscape architecture.
 Previous Glimcher Professors have included Dominique Ghiggi, Mikyoung Kim, Walter Hood, João Nunes, Jennifer Guthrie and Shannon Nichol, Michel Desvigne, and Michael Van Valkenburgh.